AdobeDocs/experience-manager-cloud-service.en/help/onboarding/what-is-required/user-roles-permissions.md

 ## Permissions associated with Role Definitions {#permissions}

 [!UICONTROL Cloud Manager] has pre-configured roles with appropriate permissions.
 For example, a developer develops code and has the permission to push the code to the **Git Repository**.
-Alternatively, a business owner has different permissions allowing them to define the Key Performance Indicators (KPIs) and approve deployments.
+Alternatively, a business owner has different permissions allowing them to add and edit programs, add environments, and approve deployments.

 Each of the roles have specific permissions associated with each role.
 The following table summarizes the roles, lists the functions available, and the roles who can execute the function.